 NASA Missions Help Pinpoint the Source of a Unique X-ray, Radio Burst

-This is the first time one of these mysterious, repeating radio burst has been identified in our own galaxy, and the first identification of an object that caused one.
+This is the first time one of these mysterious, repeating radio bursts has been identified in our own galaxy, and the first identification of an object that caused one.

 “Before this event, a wide variety of scenarios could explain the origin of FRBs,” said Chris Bochenek, a doctoral student in astrophysics at Caltech who led one study of the radio event.
 “While there may still be exciting twists in the story of FRBs in the future, for me, right now, I think it’s fair to say that most FRBs come from magnetars until proven otherwise.”